trian-gles/altar_2021/README.md

 ## !!SPOILERS!!

 - Cards can be applied multiple times on the same zone by removing them and putting them back
+- Not all zones have to be active simultaneously.
+Sometimes the engine will make noise with completely empty zones!
+- Colored cards affect all zones